*** Not for the faint-hearted. If you’d rather not know the ins and outs of running a business … Please click here to see a cute, very happy dog. ***

 #6: Sustaining a healthy client base and bringing them results that only delight

-#7: Being asked to speak at huge international events in countries like Dubai, France, Israel and America (including many in the UK)
+#7: Being invited to speak (and even headline!) huge international events in countries like Dubai, France, Israel and America (including many in the UK)

 #8: Sticking to the strategy and not once veering from my ‘big plan’ — created right at the very beginning